 The viability of an affirmative reply to Molyneux’s Question is a recent development, spurred largely by a mix of both supportive studies in developmental science and neuroscience and the increased popularity of direct realism in epistemology.
 Some philosophers are on record for having answered on nativist grounds, that either an inborn spatial schemata is required for integrated sensory perception or that inborn mechanisms are necessary for matching otherwise heterogeneous concepts.
 Common sensibles, representations that are not tied to any sensory format, also ground an important response strategy, but vary with respect to the kind of commonality achieved─whether common concepts of shape properties, common behavioral responses to shapes, or common concepts of shapes.
 Finally, the use of geometry is viewed as a crucial feature for reasoning by the once-blind or perceiving the external world directly.
 These categories of reply are presented below in Diagram 2.

-Rather than employing a conceptual commonality, Adam Smith argued in 1795 that inborn mechanisms might be involved in the perception of external aspects of objects.
-For instance, given the immediacy with which animals such as chicks and foals are able to make use of their vision at birth—demonstrating instinctual behavior of suckling and fleeing—mechanisms of perception must automatically associate visual and tactile features of the world, including shape.
-Like the rules of perspective employed by visual artists for rendering depth in paintings, this mechanism must utilize innately known rules for purposes of recognition, a mechanism Smith calls “instinctive suggestion”.
-In a similar vein, Jesse Prinz argues that innately synchronized processing of heterogeneous visual and tactile content creates “convergence zones,” areas that bind input from multiple sensory specific cortexes and project the bound input back to these processors in recall tasks such that each sense-specific representation gets activated.
-Prinz reasons that the newly sighted are able to recognize tactually familiar shapes by sight alone because the brain “binds” these sense specific representations for use in recognition tasks.
+Rather than employing a conceptual commonality, Adam Smith argued in his essay “On the External Senses,” that inborn mechanisms automatically generate correlations between touch and the other senses.
+Like the rules of perspective employed by visual artists for rendering depth in paintings, this mechanism must utilize innately known rules for purposes of recognition, a mechanism Smith called “instinctive suggestion”.
+For more on this, see the work of Glenney (2011).
+In a similar vein, Jesse Prinz argued that innately synchronized processing of heterogeneous visual and tactile content creates “convergence zones,” areas that bind input from multiple sensory specific cortexes and project the bound input back to these processors in recall tasks such that each sense-specific representation gets activated at the same time.

 Not all philosophers view the heterogeneity of the senses to entail a heterogeneous conceptual repertoire.
 Previous to its publication, Molyneux presented his problem to the literati of his Irish homeland where Edward Synge presented his own affirmative reply.
 Synge’s answer hinged on distinguishing between “images” which are heterogeneous in the mind and “notions” or “ideas” which allow those at first sight to cognize common features in the tactile and visual images, such as the smooth surface of the sphere and the cornered appearance of the cube.
 Judith Jarvis Thompson imagines a similar answer but her argument involves an indirect strategy, arguing that, metaphysically, there is no possible world in which the properties of felt cubes appear to sight as the properties of spheres, a possibility she took to be entailed by a negative answer, all things being equal.